 1 tbsp Chicken Flavored Better than Bouillon, or to taste

-1 1/2 tsp salt, or to taste (Real Salt is critical for optimum health; an inexpensive fine grind Himalayan salt is available at Costco for $4.95/5 lbs.)
+1 1/2 tsp salt, or to taste (Himalayan, pink, or Real Salt is critical for optimum health; an inexpensive fine grind Himalayan salt is available at Costco for $4.95/5 lbs.)

 1 tsp white pepper, or to taste